logicite/Arduino/LimitOn/README.md

 # LimitOn

-Some kind of timer tailored to specific needs
+Some kind of timer, tailored to specific needs